The Ultimate Guide to December Holiday Events in San Diego

 Ocean Beach Holiday Parade

-The theme of this year’s Ocean Beach Holiday Parade is ‘Joy to the Sea – 36 Years Celebrating OB.’
+The theme of this year’s Ocean Beach Holiday Parade is The Year of the Pier with Holiday Cheer – Celebrating 50 Years.
 Attendees will see marching bands, motorcycles, gorgeous floats, the VW Beetle club, classic Woodies and more cruise down Newport Avenue.
-Date and time: Saturday, December 5 at 5:05 p.m.
+Date and time: Saturday, December 3 at 5:05 p.m.

 La Jolla Christmas Parade